ivandotv/dumba/README.md

 - `value`- the initial value of the field
 - `validations` - single validation or array of `validations` for the field to be tested with.
 [Read more](#creating-field-validation)
 - `delay` - delay in running the field validations.
 This is very handy if you like to debounce user input and not run validations on every user keystroke.
-- `bailEarly` - mark field as invalid as soon as the first validation for the field fails.
+- `bailEarly` - mark the field as invalid as soon as the first validation for the field fails.
 This is only valid when there is more than one validation for the field.
 - `disabled` - determine if the field should be disabled.
 If the field is disabled, it will not be validated, and the form with a disabled field will always be valid.

 ### Advanced field creation properties